 Homestead Protection: The Texas Property Code allows a family or a single person living in an urban community to exempt an unlimited amount of equity in a homestead consisting of not more than 10 acres of land which may be in one or more contiguous lots, together with any improvements thereon.
 If used for the purposes of a rural home, the homestead for a family may consist of not more than 200 acres which may be in one or more parcels, with the improvements thereon; and for a single, adult person, not otherwise entitled to a homestead, not more than 100 acres, which may be in one or more parcels, with the improvements thereon.
 The Bankruptcy Code limits the homestead exemption available under Texas law to $136,875.00 if the homestead was acquired within the 1,215-day period prior to the filing, but the calculation of that amount does not include any equity that has been rolled over during that period from one house to another as long as the other home was also located within Texas.
 For those who have violated securities laws or engaged in certain criminal conduct, the cap is $136,875.00.
-To the extent the homestead was obtained through fraudulent conversion of nonexempt assets during the 10-year period before the filing, the exemption is reduced by the amount attributed to the fraud.
+To the extent the homestead was obtained through the fraudulent conversion of nonexempt assets during the 10-year period before the filing, the exemption is reduced by the amount attributed to the fraud.

-Trusts, Pension, Retirement and Profit Sharing Plan Protection: The assets contained in most trusts, and most pension, retirement and profit sharing plans, are not property of the bankruptcy estate and can not be seized by the bankruptcy trustee.
+Trusts, Pension, Retirement, and Profit Sharing Plan Protection: The assets contained in most trusts, and most pension, retirement, and profit-sharing plans, are not the property of the bankruptcy estate and can not be seized by the bankruptcy trustee.
 If the trust or retirement plan has a provision preventing the proceeds from being transferred or assigned, and the provision is enforceable under federal or state law, the assets are excluded from the bankruptcy estate.
 Almost all retirement plans and trusts have such a provision.
 Additionally, The Texas Property Code allows an individual to exempt an unlimited amount of assets held in any stock bonus, pension, profit-sharing, or similar plan, whether vested or unvested, including a retirement plan for self-employed individuals, and under any annuity or similar contract purchased with assets distributed from that type of plan, and under any retirement annuity or account described by Section 403(b) or 408A of the Internal Revenue Code of 1986, and under any individual retirement account or any individual retirement annuity, including a simplified employee pension plan.

 Health Savings Account Protection: The Texas Property Code allows an individual to exempt an unlimited amount of assets held in any health savings account unless the plan, contract, or account does not qualify under the applicable provisions of the Internal Revenue Code of 1986.